Russia: The Great War in the East 1941–1945

 Russia: The Great War in the East 1941–1945 is a 1987 computer wargame developed and published by Strategic Studies Group.

 Gameplay

 Russia: The Great War in the East 1941–1945 is a game in which the Eastern Front of World War II is simulated.

 Reception

-M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "In conclusion, Russia is the most playable simulation of the Eastern Front on the market.
-Innovative and interesting, any problems it has are obviated by its successes."
+Advising casual players to avoid it, Computer Gaming World described Russia as "a perfect gift for the frustrated strategy gamer who needs a fresh design concept and challenging computer opponent".
+The magazine's M. Evan Brooks stated that "In conclusion, Russia is the most playable simulation of the Eastern Front on the market.
+Innovative and interesting, any problems it has are obviated by its successes".